azavea/summer-of-maps-website/page-faq.md

 {:.faq #faq-6}
 #### [#](#faq-6){:class="anchor-link" title="anchor link"} What other learning opportunities will I be exposed to Azavea?
-Over the course of the summer, fellows will be treated like any other staff with the opportunity to participate in our monthly brown bag lunches with guest speakers, technical staff meetings and design staff meetings.
-In addition, we anticipate hosting workshops hosted by staff or guests on topics such as GIS project management and web-mapping.
+Over the course of the summer, fellows will be treated like any other staff with the opportunity to participate in our monthly brown bag lunches with guest speakers, technical staff meetings, and design staff meetings.
+In addition, we anticipate hosting workshops hosted by staff or guests on topics such as GIS project management, design, and web-mapping.
 Finally, Azavea has a fully stocked paper and digital library with books covering a wide-range of topics from computer programming to business management.

 {:.faq #faq-7}
 #### [#](#faq-7){:class="anchor-link" title="anchor link"} Can I receive credits at my university for work completed during the fellowship?